tj-thornsberry/Budgie-ShowData/README.md

 # Budgie-ShowData
-Budgie data usage display based on vnstats and Budgie-ShowTime In order to use the applet, first install vnstat:
+Budgie data usage display based on vnstats and Budgie-ShowTime.
+In order to use the applet, first install vnstat:
 `sudo apt-get update`
 `sudo apt-get install vnstat`
 `vnstat --iflist`
 Example output: `Available interfaces: tun0 (10 Mbit) lo wlxe8de27a1f498 enp4s0`
 Do not add the "(10 MBit)" part into the next command.
-`vnstat --create -i tun0` or `vnstat --create -i wlxe8de27a1f498` `sudo systemctl enable vnstat.service`
+`vnstat --create -i tun0` or `vnstat --create -i wlxe8de27a1f498`
+`sudo systemctl enable vnstat.service`
 `sudo systemctl start vnstat.service`
 After everything is setup, download ShowData, and copy to:
 `/usr/lib/budgie-desktop/plugins`

-This applet will create an ini: `/home/USER/.config/budgie-extras/showdata` And a config file for vnstats: `/home/USER/.vnstatrc`
+This applet will create an ini: `/home/USER/.config/budgie-extras/showdata`
+And a config file for vnstats: `/home/USER/.vnstatrc`

 * Note - To delete DB file for interface, use:
 `vnstat --delete -i eth0`